zhaoyul/aposd-vs-clean-code/README.md

 I'm comfortable with your goal (but I'm not sure why you keep bringing up "best possible prime number generator": none of my concerns have anything to do with that).
-However, `PrimeGenerator` is a really bad decomposition, and I hope readers will not emulate it.
+However (and I'm sorry to be blunt) `PrimeGenerator` is a really bad decomposition.
+I hope readers will not emulate it.
 Furthermore, I don't think it's bad because of an accident; it ended up way over-decomposed and hard to read because you followed the advice of *Clean Code*.

 ## Comments